 You'll get a visually stunning gaming experience, but it won't necessarily be an uber-smooth one.
 Nvidia even shows the impact maximum settings can have on average FPS at various resolutions and even at 1920 x 1080 these figures are around 30FPS on older GTX GPUs.
 So it's worth splashing out for RTX graphics cards if you can afford it.

-The newer RTX 3000 series graphics cards will see notable improvements in performance even with ray tracing turned on.
+The newer RTX 3000 series graphics cards see notable improvements in performance even with ray tracing turned on.

 Current games that support ray tracing